COVID-19 Entry Requirements for Bora Bora and the Islands of Tahiti

 ALL Travelers (excluding children traveling with vaccinated parents or guardians) must provide documentation proving vaccination.

 Authorities have stated that these requirements are subject to change and are part of a "gradual" reopening process.
-The vaccination or immunity requirement is in addition to the testing requirements released by the government of French Polynesia and summarized in this article.
+The vaccination requirement is in addition to the testing requirements released by the government of French Polynesia and summarized in this article.
 No guidance has been given on how long these protocols will be in place.

 Please note, as of June 9, 2021, unvaccinated children traveling with vaccinated parents or guardians will be allowed to travel to French Polynesia.
 This is a welcome change for the many families with planned summer travel.
 Prior to June 9th, this was not allowed.
 Unfortunately, as of June 16th, travelers with antibodies from a prior Coronavirus infection and proven immunity are no longer able to enter without restrictions.
 Any adults or unaccompanied minors that cannot demonstrate they have been fully-vaccinated, must quarantine (along with their entire family) for 10 days on the Island of Tahiti upon arrival, at their own expense.